tonymm81/web_page/README.md

 Bug: The news link is too long, it isi,nt responsive at all.
 It goes over the list column lines.

+added backdrop while site is loading api request. added also images from everything news view.
+Somehow this image works only everything cathegory.
+Api response dont have url link to image in top news.

+added also in type.d.ts file a new interface to save needed data from apicall.
+This data will used to graphics.

 npm installs in this project: